cysouw/diathesis/text/c09_adverbials.md

 a.
 Das Flugzeug dort finde ich schöner.
 b.
 Das Flugzeug gestern fand ich schöner.
 c. ^* Das Flugzeug große fand ich schöner.
 d.
-Das Flugzeug mit den großen Fenster finde ich schöner.
+Das Flugzeug mit dem großen Fenster finde ich schöner.
 :::

 Except for adverbs there are many other kinds of expressions that can fill the syntactic role of adverbial, like prepositional phrases [@next a], quantified objects [@next b], see [@sec:case-quantified-objects}], or adverbial clauses [@next c].
 Also negation [@next d] and comparison phrases [@next e] are syntactically highly similar to adverbials.
 For example, various verbs that obligatorily need an adverbial alternatively allow a negation or comparison phrase to fill the necessary adverbial slot (see e.g. [@sec:adverbials-nominative]).